NYC-based publicity services for authors and publishers for over 20 years. Seeking to promote new authors whose voices deserve to be heard.

 Publicity Director who oversaw a staff of four.
 Oversaw budgets, marketing plans and presented titles at sales

 conference.
-Drafted new acquisition memos, oversaw all press materials and placed key column items.
+Drafted new acquisition memos, oversaw all press materials, and placed key column items.

-Planned and executed of over 40 campaigns per year, event planning, scouting potential new projects, representing Miramax at appropriate functions and national media outreach.
+Planned and executed over forty campaigns per year, event planning, scouting potential new projects, representing Miramax at appropriate functions and national media outreach.
 Coordinated high-profile book parties with Vanity Fair, Variety, Vogue, AMC, Daily News and Rolling Stone at high-end venues, i.e., Bungalow 8, Four Seasons, Lotus, Cipriani, and Le Cirque.
 Orchestrated and hosted various cross-pollinated events with Paramount, Disney, Hyperion for Kids, Variety, AMC and Food Network.
 Achieved five #1 New York Times bestsellers (Rudolph Giuliani's Leadership, Michael Chabon's Summerland, Eoin Colfer's Artemis Fowl: The Arctic Incident, Queen Noor's Leap of Faith and Tim Russert's Big Russ & Me) and twelve additional New York Times bestsellers (including titles by Arianna Huffington, Plum Sykes, Chris Rice, Felix

 Dennis and Peter Bart).